kevinyamauchi/didactic-octo-waddle/docs/blog/posts/python_vscode_uv.md

 ### Installing uv

-I installed `uv` using the instructions on [their readme](https://github.com/astral-sh/uv).
+I install `uv` using the instructions on [their readme](https://github.com/astral-sh/uv).
 There are a few tutorials on the `uv` docs that I found helpful for getting started:

 - [Running scripts](https://docs.astral.sh/uv/guides/scripts/).
 I think one of the strengths of `uv` is the fact that it is so fast to create environments that you can make them just to run a script.
 This is great for being able to re-run scripts down the road.
 This tutorial shows how to run scripts using `uv`.
 - [Working on projects](https://docs.astral.sh/uv/guides/projects/).
 This tutorial goes into how to use `uv` to manage your Python projects.